JinyangLi01/UnfairlyTreatedGroupDetection/Notes/recycle1.md

 When should we stop?
 We are supposed to stop when we reach stop set.
 So we can't allow dominance in stop set:)

+# Nov.
+28, 2021

+Current problems:

+- Some patterns in stop set need future checking for larger k, other don't.
+We can't tell.
+Eg. p is added to result set and then removed by another pattern dominating p.
+so p is also in stop set.
+I get calculating p repeatedly later...
+    - solution: maintain two stop sets.
+    - Now I'm implementing this solution in NewAlgRanking_definition2_2_20211121.py

+- In CheckCandidatesForKValues(), we go up from stop set, so some patterns share the same upper branch but we check them twice.
+    - solution: remember patterns one level above stop set and avoid double checking for them.